-\$100 for late filing of renewal application and late notification for inactivation or cessation of a business; 2.
-10% tax liability for late payment of business licence tax.
+- \$100 for late filing of renewal application and late notification of inactivation or cessation of a business; - 2.
+10% tax liability for late payment of business licence tax; and - 3.
+Interest of 5% of tax liability per annum on payments made 30 days or more after the due date.

 For most businesses, taxes are based on gross turnover; and calculated from \$100 for a petty business to 0.50% to 1.50% for businesses with turnovers from \$50,000 to \$50 million and greater.
-Businesses registered as an insurer under the Insurance Act, in lieu of business licence tax, pay within four weeks of the end of each quarter of a financial year, a sum that is the higher of a fee of 3% of the gross premiums collected in respect of local policies or \$25, whichever is the greater.
+Where the business is registered as an insurer under the Insurance Act, in lieu of business licence tax, pay within four weeks of the end of each quarter of a financial year, a sum of 3% of the gross premiums collected in respect of local policies or \$25, whichever is the greater.

-Companies designated non-resident under the exchange Control Regulations Act pay an annual fee of \$300.
+Companies designated non-resident under the exchange Control Regulations Act pay an annual tax of \$300 other than a company incorporated or continued under the International Business Companies Act (Chapter 309).

-Application for a new business license is completed online at www.VAT.revenue.gov.bs and must have attached: proof of Bahamian citizenship (copy of valid passport); a copy of the certificate of incorporation (with proof that the company is 100% beneficially Bahamian owned; National Insurance Board (NIB) registration number for the business; NIB card for the applicant; lease or rental agreement for the business location or proof of ownership (copy of conveyance) along with approvals from: Department of Physical Planning (zoning); Ministry of Works/Building Control (inspection); Department of Environmental Health Services (sanitation); and Royal Bahamas

-Police Force/Licensing Section (if alcoholic beverages are being sold and/or music and dancing).
+Application for a new business license is completed online at www.VAT.revenue.gov.bs and must have attached: proof of Bahamian citizenship (copy of valid passport); copy of the certificate of incorporation (with proof that the company is 100% beneficially Bahamian owned); National Insurance Board (NIB) registration number for the business; NIB card for the applicant; if applicant owns the property on which the business is located real property tax must be up to date or an arrangement for payment of arrears must be in place; lease or rental agreement for the business location or proof of ownership (copy of conveyance) along with approvals from: Department of Physical Planning (zoning); Ministry of Works/Building Control (inspection); Department of Environmental Health Services (sanitation); and Royal Bahamas Police Force/Licensing Section (if alcoholic beverages are being sold and/or music and dancing).
 For a regulated business, grant of approval in writing under the law regulating that business.